 Addressing Your Obstacles

 - “I’m so busy.
 I just don’t have time!”
 Many Americans live with a packed schedule.
-Business is a trap, but you can make your health a priority over life’s other demands.
+You can make your health a priority over life’s other demands.
 Even our nation’s president sets aside time to exercise!
 You don’t have to do your whole workout all at once.
 Get up 30 minutes earlier in the morning to take a brisk walk, or tack on an extra 30 minutes in the afternoon or evening to raise your heart rate with strength training.
 You can exercise in two or three 10-15 minute blocks and still benefit!
 Try our top 10 tips to get more exercise!

 - “I can’t afford a gym membership.”
 Walking is free!
 If it’s cold or rainy, head to one of the many shopping malls that open their doors early for walkers and joggers.
 Sometimes gyms run specials.
-Watch for these at the end of the year.
-Or consider buying some workout DVDs.
+Watch for these at the beginning or end of the year.
+Or consider buying some workout DVDs or borrowing them from the library.
+You can even download exercise podcasts.
 Whatever you choose, find a way to start moving!
 Get started with these tips for long-term success.

 - “I got bored with my workout routine.”
 Try something new!
 There are so many ways to get active.
 Try tennis with some friends, soccer with your kids or even just switching from yoga to pilates.
 Your body will respond to the change, and you might notice firmer muscles or extra pounds melting off.
 Regardless, variety helps you stay more invested in living an active life.
 Here are some easy tips to get active.